 The Code of Student Conduct and discipline system outline the rights and responsibilities of students and student organizations.
-This Code addresses misconduct that takes place on University premises and addresses off-campus conduct when the behavior may have or has had an adverse impact upon the University community.
+This Code addresses misconduct that takes place on University premises and addresses off-campus conduct when the behavior may have or has had an adverse impact upon the University community, this includes behavior occurring at or reported by another higher education institution.
 Procedural rights of students and student organizations, as well as possible sanctions are also enumerated within the Code.